peterducai/etcd-tools/workflow.md

 Importance of data is in following order.
 Make sure you get data with highest priority first and examine them first.

 1. Fsync latency and fsync sequential IOPS (is storage tweaked for ETCD?)
+[How to graph etcd metrics using Prometheus to gauge Etcd performance in OpenShift](https://access.redhat.com/solutions/5489721)
 2. LibIAO sequential IOPS  (is storage tweaked for sequential IO in general?)
 3. Random, concurrent IOPS  (while being tweaked for sequential IOPS, how storage can handle concurrent?)